renovatebot/renovate/docs/usage/configuration-options.md

 By configuring this setting, you allow Renovate to automerge PRs or even branches.
 Using automerge reduces the amount of human intervention required.

-Usually you won't want to automerge _all_ PRs, for example most people would want to leave major dependency updates to a human to review first.
+Usually you do not want to automerge _all_ PRs, for example most people would want to leave major dependency updates to a human to review first.
 You could configure Renovate to automerge all but major this way:

 ```json